Graduate Certificate in Veterinary Studies

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-You may choose to undertake the Graduate Certificate in Veterinary Studies on-campus or in combination with distance units taught in interactive online classrooms.
-In some cases a fully on-line program can be organised.
-Some units of study are offered face to face, in classroom, tutorial, and laboratory format, and some are supervised, practical units of study for which you must arrange supervision prior to enrollment.
-The Graduate Certificate is part of an embedded program in veterinary studies.
-Subject to meeting progression requirements, you may apply to transfer to the Graduate Diploma in Veterinary Studies or the Master of Veterinary Studies.
+The Graduate Certificate in Veterinary Studies can be completed on-campus or in combination with distance units taught in interactive online classrooms.
+Once you’ve finished, you can continue on with the Graduate Diploma or Master of Veterinary Studies.
+Some units of study are offered face to face, in classroom, tutorial, and laboratory format, and some are supervised, practical units of study for which you must arrange supervision prior to enrolment.
+This is not, however, designed to be a fully distance program.

 Please note that supervised clinical units of study are only available to students employed by the University Teaching Hospital in residency or intern programs.
 Please check with administrative staff by emailing firstname.lastname@example.org before choosing your program.